cookie-status/cookie-status-dev/content/safari/_index.md

 ## Classification of "known trackers"

+Since introducing the **Privacy Report** in **Safari 14**, Safari has been using the [Tracker Radar](https://github.com/duckduckgo/tracker-radar) to classify origins as "known trackers".
+This is mainly used to provide content for the Privacy Report, and has no real functional value.
+However, Safari's [IP obfuscation](#other), released in Safari 15, utilizes these "known trackers" to determine in which requests the user's IP address should be obfuscated.

-Safari classifies domains capable of cross-site tracking using an **algorithm** that runs on-device.
+Other than the above, Safari classifies domains capable of cross-site tracking using an **algorithm** that runs on-device.
 Thus each Safari user has a potentially different list of domains that are blocked from having access to browser storage.

 The algorithm is superficially described in [this blog post](https://webkit.org/blog/7675/intelligent-tracking-prevention/):